 Who is Tarek Wagih

-For over three decades, Tarek Wagih has been a rising voice calling for innovation in architecture, interior, furniture and product design in Egypt.
-In addition to his architectural designs, Tarek has created several lines of furniture and accessories where he creatively synthesizes his interest in minimalism with the poetics of classical Islamic art and design employing calligraphy and geometric patterns.
+For over three decades, Tarek Wagih a half Egyptian half Kuwaiti architect has been a rising voice calling for innovation in architecture, furniture and product design.
+He creatively synthesizes his interest in minimalism with the poetics of classical Islamic architecture and craft.

-Tarek’s interest in Islamic art and architecture was kindled by his discovery of Fatimid and Mamluke architecture in the mid 80’s.
-The work of the late Hassan Fathy, renowned for his unique style of architecture further influenced him, furnishing him with a new perspective on the authentic proportions and detail of Arabic and Islamic architecture and design.
-He was also greatly influenced by the work of Luis Barragan and Mies van der Rohe which taught him that the true raw material of architecture is place rather than mass as well as shifting his direction in design towards simplicity and minimalism.
+Tarek’s interest in Islamic architecture was kindled by his discovery of Fatimid and Mamluke architecture in the late 80’s.
+The work of the late Hassan Fathi, renowned for his unique style of architecture further influenced him, inspiring a new perspective on the authentic proportions and detail of Arabic architecture and, more importantly, an insight into the need to work with, rather than against nature.
+He was also greatly influenced by the work of Luis Barragan and Mies van der Rohe which taught him that the true raw material of architecture is place rather than mass.